Planting, growing and caring for Miscanthus

 - Soil type all soils

-The Miscanthus are herbaceous perennials of the family Poaceae, formerly called Gramineae.
-The term miscanthus comes from the Greek contraction mischos meaning “stem” and anthos meaning “flower”.
-This probably refers to the distinctive shape of the flowers borne on ‘stems’ arranged in a fan.
-In botany, these stems that bear the flowers are called peduncles.
+Miscanthus are herbaceous perennials of family Poaceae, formerly called Gramineae.
+Term miscanthus comes from Greek contraction mischos meaning “stem” and anthos meaning “flower”.
+This probably refers to the particular shape of the flowers borne on ‘stems’ arranged in a fan.
+In botany, these stems bearing the flowers are called peduncles.

-Miscanthus are also known as Chinese reed, eulalia or elephant grass.
-These ornamental grasses measure from 60 cm to 3 m in height.
+Miscanthus are also known as Chinese silvergrass, eulalia or elephant grass.
+These ornamental perennial grasses range from 60 cm to 3 metres tall.

-Native to mountains or marshes of Asia and even Africa, there are about twenty Miscanthus species and around a hundred different varieties.
-Their flowing, architectural, upright habit evokes bamboo or the giant reed.
-However, they should not be confused with the similar cattail of the genus Typha.
-Some Miscanthus species come from marshes and therefore particularly appreciate banks and wet habitats.
+Native to mountains or marshes of Asia and even Africa, there are about twenty Miscanthus species and roughly a hundred different varieties.
+Their flowing, architectural, upright habit evokes bamboo or giant reed.
+However, they should not be confused with the similar cattail of genus Typha.
+Some Miscanthus species originate from marshes and therefore particularly appreciate banks and wet habitats.

 Growth of Miscanthus is fairly late.
-It starts at the end of April or the beginning of May, depending on region, with the formation of erect leafy stems.
-The size, colour and height of the hollow stems called culms vary according to variety.
+It begins in late April to early May, depending on region, with formation of erect leafy stems.
+Size, colour and height of the hollow stems called culms vary according to variety.

 Older cultivars (‘Gracillimus’, ‘Variegatus’, ‘Zebrinus’) require a long growing season to flower, if they flower at all.
 Recent notable introductions with shorter growing seasons are now available.